-Each library in our system offers internet access.
-Most libraries have wi-fi.
+Each library in our system offers internet access and wifi.

 Library public-access internet stations also feature library databases, word processing, spreadsheets, and other software.
 All internet stations have time limits.
 Time limits and sign-up procedures vary by branch.
 Please contact your local library branch to request details.